Evan-Wong-FSD/kmb-app/README.md

 2. Install \'Expo Go\' on your mobile phone or iPad (optional).

-3. There are three ways to open the application:
+3. There are four ways to open the application:

     a.
 In the terminal, enter \'npm start\', then open \'Expo Go\' and scan the QR Code.